xAGUSTINx/WanControl/README.md

 ## Overview

-WanControl is an extension of the ​**Wan2.1** video generation model, an open-source project by Alibaba (original repository: [Wan2.1](https://github.com/Wan-Video/Wan2.1)).
-This project integrates ​**ControlNet** into the training pipeline of Wan2.1, leveraging the codebase from ​**DiffSynth-Studio** ([DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio)).
-Our ​**ControlNet-Transformer** implementation is inspired by ​**PIXART-δ** ([PIXART-δ Paper](https://arxiv.org/pdf/2401.05252)), which introduces advanced techniques for controllable image and video synthesis.
+WanControl is an extension of the [**Wan2.1**](https://github.com/Wan-Video/Wan2.1) video generation model, an open-source project by Alibaba.
+This project integrates ​**ControlNet** into the training pipeline of Wan2.1, leveraging the codebase from ​[**DiffSynth-Studio**](https://github.com/modelscope/DiffSynth-Studio).
+Our ​**ControlNet-Transformer** implementation is inspired by ​[**PIXART-δ**](https://arxiv.org/pdf/2401.05252), which introduces advanced techniques for controllable image and video synthesis.
 The integration enables fine-grained control over video generation using control signals, such as images or videos.

 ---